-This week we are joined by our Associate Director of Guest Experience, Andrew Cohen.
+This week we welcome Associate Director for Guest Experience, Andrew Cohen, to the blog.
 Welcome, Andrew!

 Since there is no majoring in “admission” in college, I often get asked how I ended up in a career working in college admission — more specifically, managing campus visits and events.
 Like many of my colleagues in this profession, I started out as a college tour guide.
 (A story for another time is how I was not selected as a tour guide the first time I applied.)

 During my time as an undergraduate student, I had the opportunity to welcome thousands of students and families to my alma mater and share a glimpse of what life was like for me as a student.
 As we head into the spring visit season, I thought I would brush off the cobwebs, reflecting on my tour guide years, as well as my current experience managing Georgia Tech’s guest experience, to provide some helpful tips to make the most of your campus tours this spring.

 Your tour guide is just one person representing the whole institution.

 Thinking back to my campus tours, I think about the poor pre-med or science students in my group as I raved about all my experiences as a communications major (hopefully they realized we had great science programs too!).
 I hear this feedback often from tour participants – “My tour guide was a biomedical engineering major, but I want to study computer science.”

 Campus tour guides are only one person and they share generally about most programs on their campus.
 Your tour guide is going to share information about the overall student experience on their campus, and many times their experiences are going to be similar to other majors.